 There’s a very fine line between a good entrepreneur movie and a great entrepreneur movie.
 The latter group consists of tales that are so epic, intense, and heart-wrenching that they are widely viewed as some of the greatest films of all time.
-Memorable films take you on a wild ride, and there is no ride like the journey of the entrepreneur.
+Memorable films take you on a wild ride, and there is no ride like the entrepreneur’s journey.

 When most people see movies about business owners, their first thought is usually something along the lines of “I could never handle that,” or “You’d have to be insane to choose this path.”

 Others, however, see these movies and think to themselves, “I want that.”
 They want the excitement, the rewards, the power, and, most importantly, personal growth.
-Thanks to the silver screen, much of the world is well-aware that the brain and soul of a business owner are marvels to behold.
+Thanks to the silver screen, much of the world is well-aware that a business owner’s brain and soul are marvels to behold.

 Perhaps this is the critical characteristic of a great entrepreneur movie: Inspiration.
 The following films remind business owners why they chose this path and to be grateful for the crazy ups and downs they encounter every day.